oceanprotocol/docs/veocean-data-farming/df-intro.md

 ## Ranked Rewards
 In DF23 Ranked Rewards were introduced and smooth the reward distribution by using a logarithmic function.

-**Since rewards are distributed across the Top 100 assets (current tuning Mar — 2023), all participants (Publishers & Curators) are now incentivized to support a broader range of assets rather than optimizing on a single asset.**
+**Since rewards are distributed across the Top 100 assets, all participants (Publishers & Curators) are now incentivized to support a broader range of assets rather than optimizing on a single asset.**

 At the top-end, this helps increase quality and diversification of inventory.